adeshinaO/tweets-pipeline/README.md

 # Overview

 # Architecture

 * NOTE: NO Database, the Kafka Broker is effectively the database.
+* NOTE: Extractor won't be stable because the Filtered stream endpoint is in labs and changes..

 # Project Structure

-    -- describe what each module does
+    -- Describe what each module does.
+    -- Write a README for each module?

 # Tech Stack